thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 | 15     | ~3 hash/sec    |
 | 25     | ~1 hash/hour   |
 | 31     | 2-3 hash/days  |

-When generating a digest, it's recommended to add another layer of protection with something called a salt.
-A **salt** is a random string that is concatenated to the end of a message before it's hashed.
-Using a different salt every time a digest is generated will provide an extra layer of security when hashing a password.
-This prevents attackers from potentially using a table of precomputed hashes of common passwords to breach your web application.

 ### Exercise